TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Get Now, Wear Now: Boots for Every Look
     *   Trending Now: Lifestyle Sneakers &.
 Slip-Ons
     *   New Year, New You: Travel Gear
-    *   Luxe Eyewear ft.
-Linda Farrow Up to 85% Off
-    *   Resort Ready: L\*Space &.
-Onia Swim

-    *   Vacation Ready: Shahida Parides
-    *   Born
-    *   Lola Made in Italy Up to 85% Off
-    *   Night Out: Dresses
-    *   Frye &.
-More
-    *   Catherine Catherine Malandrino
-    *   Eric Javits Bags &.
-More Up to 60% Off
     *   Lafonn Simulated Diamond Jewelry Up to 65% Off
-    *   Stuart Weitzman
     *   KareCo: Salon-Quality Hair Tools &.
 Accessories
     *   Premier Luxury Skin Care
     *   The Active Shop: Leggings &.
 More Up to 60% Off
     *   The Active Shop: Luxe Layers Up to 60% Off
     *   The Active Shop: Women's Sneakers ft.
 Brooks
     *   The Active Shop: Bras, Tanks &.
 Tees Up to 60% Off
-    *   D24K by D'OR Skin Care
-    *   End-of-Year Special: Teami Detox Teas &.
-Supplements
     *   Dr. Hauschka: Natural &.
 Organic Makeup
-    *   Non-Surgical Solutions: Secret Collagen
+    *   D24K by D'OR Skin Care

     Shop By Category
     *   Clothing
     *   Shoes
-    *   Accessories
     *   Jewelry
     *   Lingerie &.
 Shapewear
+    *   Accessories
     *   Handbags
 *   MenShop Sale Events

+    *   UGG Men
+    *   UGG Men's Lounge &.
+More
+    *   The Perfect Layer: Men's Hoodies
+    *   Etnies Men
     *   New Year, New You: Men's Brands We Love
     *   New Year, New You: Travel Gear
     *   Hawke &.
 Co.
 Footwear Up to 70% Off
     *   New Year, New You: Men's Boots Starting at $50

     *   Hawke &.
 Co.
 Men's Outerwear &.
 More Up to 70% Off
     *   Under $100: Eyewear from Persol &.
 More
     *   Work Ready: Men's Loafers, Oxfords &.
 More

-    *   Suit Separates Under $100
     *   Lacoste Men's Shoes
-    *   Get Your Tropical On: Men's Shirts &.
-More
-    *   Men's Sneakers, Boots &.
-More Up to 65% Off
-    *   The Men's Active Shop: Champion, Reebok &.
-More
     *   The Men's Active Shop: Sneakers ft.
 Brooks
     *   Winter Style: Men's Henleys &.
 Flannels
+    *   The Men's Active Shop: Champion, Reebok &.
+More

     Shop By Category
     *   Clothing